-O Quartz fiber filters (PALL Corporation, 25 mm) are pre-fired by placing a batch (typically 100) of the filters in a 100 ml porcelain evaporating dish (CoorsTek 60233, or equivalent) in a muffle furnace (Thermo Scientific Thermolyne FB1415M Muffle Furnace, or equivalent), heating the filters at 850 °C for at least 4 hours under a low flow of air, and allowing the filters to cool down to room temperature for at least 2 hours in the furnace.
+- O Quartz fiber filters, QFF, (PALL Corporation, 25 mm and 37 mm) are prefired before use to remove all the possible impurities. - Wearing gloves, place100 for 25 mm QFF and 50 for 37 mm QFF in a 100 ml porcelain evaporating dish (CoorsTek 60233, or equivalent) in a muffle furnace (Thermo Scientific Thermolyne FB1415M Muffle Furnace, or equivalent).
+Invert a second porcelain evaporating dish and cover the first dish with QFF inside.
+Heat the filters at 850 °C for at least 4 hours under a low flow of air, and then allow the filters to cool down to room temperature for at least 2 hours in the furnace.
 Pre-fired filters are wrapped in aluminum foil and stored in their original packaging in the refrigerator for later use.